chutney-testing/chutney-testing.github.io-legacy/docs/installation/advance_topics.md

 User roles and permissions are configured either with Web app form or by editing the file.

-One could use the existing [AuthenticationService](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/domain/AuthenticationService.java) Chutney Spring Bean to retrieve Chutney roles by user id and grant associated authorities. // I don't understand what you mean, is it useful ? provide a real use case for showing why and how it could be done
+One could use the existing [AuthenticationService](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/domain/AuthenticationService.java) Chutney Spring Bean to retrieve Chutney roles by user id and grant associated authorities. <!-- TODO : I don't understand what you mean, is it useful ? provide a real use case for showing why and how it could be done -->

 !!! note "How to manage permissions"
     * A user can only have one role